Before you start discovery and installation, you must install and configure a master agent on a Windows machine in the company infrastructure.

 - In the Management Agent Settings window, click Apply.

-Management agent will connect to Veeam Availability Console server, download the security certificate and perform its verification.
+Management agent will connect to Veeam Availability Console server and verify the security certificate.

 In case of errors during certificate verification you will be prompted the Security Certificate Preview window: